souvikita/Statistical-analysis-of-spicules/README.md

-# Statistical-analysis-of-spicules
-Statistical properties of spicules
+# Statistical analysis of spicules

-Useful to understand how to calculate the statistical properties of spicules
+This repository presents a continuous on-going development wrt to the _latest paper_ on spicules and their properties in Ca K and H alpha.